worksofliam/barryCI/readme.md

-# BuildAgent
+# barryCI

-BuildAgent is a build server for IBM i (well, mainly tested for ILE applications) written in Node.js.
-The BuildAgent needs to be exposed to the internet for builds to be triggered from GitHub.
+barryCI is a build server for IBM i (well, mainly tested for ILE applications) written in Node.js.
+The barryCI needs to be exposed to the internet for builds to be triggered from GitHub.

 ## Installation

-1. `git clone https://github.com/WorksOfBarry/BuildAgent.git` to get the stuff.
+1. `git clone https://github.com/WorksOfBarry/barryCI.git` to get the stuff.
 2. `npm i` to install the dependencies.
 3. `node index` and then Control+C to stop the app.
 This will generate `config.json`.

-When running the BuildAgent script, `pm2` is a good option.
+When running the barryCI script, `pm2` is a good option.

 ## Configuring the server